ELDT (Entry-Level Driver Training) Rules: What It Means for CDL Students

 SWTDT is pleased to continue providing comprehensive CDL A and CDL B classes that meet or exceed the guidelines of the U.S. Department of Transportation under these new ELDT rules—both in the classroom and in our trucks.

 If you attend SWTDT for your CDL or any other registered training provider, upon graduation the school will submit your driver certification information to the state.
-The state will verify that you graduated from an approved training provider before you take your CDL tests.
+The state will verify that you graduated from a registered training provider before you take your CDL tests.